urolovforever/westernsuiteshotel/README.md

-##This is a hotel resort portfolio and bookings project for (Gordon resort hotel)
+##This is a hotel resort portfolio and bookings project